dnanexus/dxWDL/doc/IR.md

 ```

 Variable ```k``` is looping over an integer array.
 The Preprocessor
-extracts the colection expression into a separate declaration.
+extracts the collection expression into a separate declaration.
 ```
 Array[Int] xtmp0 = [1,2,3]
 scatter (k in xtmp0) {